About Wave Transit

 In July of 2004 the WNHTA, the WTA and NHTS were dissolved and a new transportation authority was created.
 The merged entity officially became the Cape Fear Public Transportation Authority, but kept the name Wave Transit.

 In an effort to better serve the community, Wave Transit has restructured all fixed routes in the region.
 The new routes are based on a modern transfer facility, Forden Station, which is centrally located within the service area.
-A new maintenance and operations facility on MLK Parkway is under construction.
+A new maintenance and operations facility off MLK Parkway is under construction.
 Construction is expected to be complete in the fall of 2014.
-A downtown multimodal transportation center is also in the early design phase.
+A downtown multimodal transportation center is also in the early planning phase.